KyleTheCoder1/projects/README.md

 # projects
-All the projects I have ever worked on, since high school.
+All the projects I have ever worked on since high school.

 All links are Google Docs with CodeSkulptor3 project links.